This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Germany.

-Commercial real estate can be held directly by individuals or through entities, although it is more common for high value commercial asset to be held through specifically created structures which are, depending on the ultimate owner, formed in- or outside of Germany or by open-ended or closed-ended funds as well as REITs.
+Commercial real estate can be held directly by individuals or through entities.
+High value commercial assets are typically held through specifically created structures which are, depending on the ultimate owner, formed inside and/or outside of Germany.

-Limited liability companies: Limited liability companies, formed specifically for the purpose of holding the real estate in question, are a common holding structure and may be based in Germany or outside Germany.
-Corporate vehicles offer limited liability, which allows investors to ring-fence assets and liabilities, and they can also provide tax advantages for some classes of investors (for instance with respect to trade tax and capital gains).
-Corporate vehicles are also used in order to provide privacy and anonymity for investors.
+- Limited liability companies: Limited liability companies, formed specifically for the purpose of holding the real estate in question, are a common holding structure and may be based in Germany or other jurisdictions.
+Corporate vehicles offer limited liability, which allows investors to ring-fence assets and liabilities, and they can also provide tax advantages for some classes of investors (for instance with respect to trade tax and capital gains taxation).
+Corporate vehicles are also used to provide privacy and anonymity for investors.

-Limited liability partnerships: Limited partnerships are also a common holding structure for German property.
-German limited liability partnerships have a legal personality and are typically transparent for most tax purposes.
-Limited partnerships are a very flexible structure from a governance perspective, without many of the rules and restrictions that apply to corporate vehicles.
-German limited liability partnerships are registered in the commercial register and usually have a general partner with unlimited liability which in turn is a limited liability company.
+- Limited liability partnerships: Limited partnerships are also a common holding structure for German real estate.
+German limited liability partnerships have a legal personality and are typically transparent for corporate and individual income tax purposes.
+Limited partnerships are a very flexible structure from a governance perspective without many of the rules and restrictions that apply to corporate vehicles.
+German limited liability partnerships are registered in the commercial register and usually have a general partner with unlimited liability which in turn is usually a limited liability company.

-The G-REIT is a real estate investment trust formed as a stock corporation.
-They have a number of key tax advantages.
-However, they are subject to relatively strict governance rules (e.g. minimum distribution rules, minimum number of shareholders, minimum capital and leverage rules).
-They are subject to the laws of the German Stock Corporation Act (AktG) as well as the REIT Act (REITG) and may only hold ownership in real estate (except for existing residential real estate) as well as participations in real estate companies.
+- REITs: The German real estate investment trust (G-REIT) is formed as a stock corporation with a number of key tax advantages.
+However, G-REITs are subject to relatively strict governance rules (e.g. minimum distribution rules, minimum number of shareholders, minimum capital and leverage rules), and hence are often not suitable for individual investments of one investor.
+They are subject to the laws of the German Stock Corporation Act (Aktiengesetz) as well as the REIT Act (REIT-Gesetz) and may only hold ownership in real estate (excluding existing residential real estate) as well as participations in real estate companies.

-The German open-ended fund is a mutual fund issuing units and regulated by fund rules and is managed by the KVG as asset management company.
-It does not have a legal personality but its assets are owned by the KVG on behalf of the open-ended fund.
-The KVG needs authorisation of a management company for UCITS or as an AIFM.
+- Open-ended funds: The German open-ended fund is a mutual investment scheme issuing units and regulated by fund rules.
+It is usually open to a broad range of investors, aimed at multiple investments and managed by a financial investment management company (Kapitalverwaltungsgesellschaft, KVG) as asset management company.
+The fund as such does not have a legal personality, but its assets are legally owned by the KVG as a so-called "separate asset" (Sondervermögen) on behalf of the open-ended fund.
+The KVG needs authorisation of a management company for UCITS purposes or as an AIFM.
 The open-ended fund has various tax advantages.

-German closed-ended funds are managed by an asset management company which has authorisation as an AIFM.
+- Closed-ended funds: In contrast, German closed-ended funds are investment schemes typically set-up for a limited number of investors to collect capital for specific investments or types of investments.
+They are also managed by an asset management company which has authorisation as an AIFM.

 What is the usual legal due diligence process that is undertaken when acquiring commercial real estate?